Cat in Heat - Dealing with a cat in heat

 Looking for even more help?

-At Poopy we understand how frustrating and confusing being in heat can be.
-That's why on our Reading Corner a wealth of information to better understand and support your cat - from first meow to adult cat life.
+At Poopy , we understand how frustrating and confusing heat behavior can be.
+That’s why you’ll find a wealth of information in our Reading Corner to help you better understand and support your cat—from its first meow to adulthood.

 Click below and discover all our blogs full of practical tips, smart insights and honest answers.